betheden/hebrew-grammar/content/particle_definite_article.rst

 this particle must always be translated in accordance with the convention(s) of each individual language.

-NOTE: The definite article is only rarely found in Hebrew poetry.
-This may have been done for the sake of rhythmic meter, since the article almost always adds a syllable to a word.
+.. note:: The definite article is only rarely found in Hebrew poetry.
+This
+          may have been done for the sake of rhythmic meter, since the article almost always adds a syllable to a word.
 In Hebrew poetry, words can be in the determined state even without the definite article.
 Therefore, in Hebrew poetry, often the state (construct, absolute, or determined) of a particular word must be determined by the context.

 Standard form
 -------------